[Rev. 6/7/2026 11:00:45 AM]

 NAC 433.265 Initiation of procedures to administer to patient; request by practitioner to director of facility.
 (NRS 433.324) To initiate the procedures set forth in NAC 433.260 to 433.285, inclusive, for the involuntary administration of psychotropic medication to a patient at a public or private mental health facility that has established such procedures, the practitioner who is primarily responsible for treating the patient must submit to the director of the facility a request to involuntarily administer psychotropic medication to the patient.
 Such a request may be made by the practitioner if:

-1. The patient is currently admitted to the public or private mental health facility under an emergency admission pursuant to NRS 433A.150 or an involuntary court-ordered admission pursuant to NRS 433A.200;
+1. The patient is currently admitted to the public or private mental health facility under an involuntary court-ordered admission pursuant to NRS 433A.200;

 2. The practitioner:

-(a) Determines that the patient presents a substantial likelihood of serious harm to himself or herself or others, as determined pursuant to NRS 433A.0195, or is unable to care for himself or herself without the administration of the medication; and
+(a) Determines that the patient presents a substantial likelihood of serious harm to himself or herself or others, as determined pursuant to NRS 433A.0195, or is at serious risk of incurring serious injury or illness resulting from complete neglect of his or her basic need for food, clothing, shelter or personal safety without the administration of the medication; and

 3. The patient refuses to provide informed written consent to the administration of the psychotropic medication after receiving the explanation described in paragraph (b) of subsection 2; and